allproxy/allproxy/README.md

 Boolean filters can use &&, ||, !, and parenthesis.

 ### Resend HTTP Requests
 To resend an HTTP or HTTPS request, click on the icon next to the request to open a modal.
 Optionally modify the request body, and then click the send button.
-If the dashboard is not paused, the resent request should appear at the bottom of the dashboard request log.
+If recording is not paused, the resent request should appear at the bottom of the request panel.

 ### Breakpoint to Modify HTTPS Responses
 Breakpoints can be set to match any part of the HTTP request or response, and then modify the JSON response then the breakpoint matches.